sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 using the `.rocksdb` extension for RocksDB databases, e.g. `-o gtdb-rs214-k31.rocksdb`.

-By default, as of v0.9.7, `index` will store a copy of the sketches along with the inverted index.
+By default, `index` will store a copy of the sketches along with the inverted index.
 This will substantially increase the disk space required for large databases.
 You can provide an optional `--no-internal-storage` to `index` to store them externally, which reduces the disk space needed for the index.
 Read below for technical details!

-As of v0.9.8, `index` can take any of the supported input types, but unless you are using a zip file or a pathlist of JSON files, it may need to load all the sketches into memory before indexing them.
+`index` can take any of the supported input types, but unless you are using a zip file or a pathlist of JSON files, it may need to load all the sketches into memory before indexing them.
 Moreover, you can only use external storage with a zip file.
 We